 In fact, a year ago, the Buckeyes might not have left East Lansing with the win secured.
-Of Ohio State's seven losses last year, six came by seven points or fewer, a fact that didn't escape junior left tackle Jack Mewhort as he discussed the game.
+Of Ohio State's seven losses last year, six came by seven points or fewer, a fact that didn't escape junior left tackle Jack Mewhort as he discussed put it all on the line and rip it open and play four hard quarters, it was sledgehammer

-"Tve lost games like this," Mewhort said.
+"I've lost games like this," Mewhort said.
 "Last year, as Coach Meyer puts it, we got kicked a lot, and we were in battles that we lost.
-To just go out there and really just put it all on the line and rip it open and play four hard quarters, it was sledgehammer football.
+To just go out there and really just

 "It feels good to come out of here with a win.
-It makes it well worth our while."
+It makes it well worth our while.'